robertfmurdock/robertfmurdock.github.io/_drafts/MeaningfulWork.md

 ### Disclaimer

 This document is written from the perspective of Rob Murdock's career and values.
 While this may be useful to others, I make no claim that my personal definition of meaningful work is universal in any sense.
-It, however, may be useful to use this template for exploration of your own career or work-values, and it is likely if you are framing "even very similar concepts" differently, that alternative framing is useful to your own journey.
+It, however, may be useful to use this template for exploration of your own career or work-values, and it is likely if you are framing similar concepts differently, that alternative framing is useful to your own journey.
 That said, read on!

 ## Thesis

-In order to further grow in my career, there are a small set of dimensions that a job must fulfill.
-These dimensions are only viable, however, when sufficiently free of the poisons that make succeeding in that dimension sisyphean.
-The following will express these dimensions, and the associated common poisons, so that myself and those finding work on my behalf understand my needs.
+There are three dimensions that a job must fulfill in order to further my career growth.
+Furthermore, these dimensions are only viable when sufficiently free of the poison - a poison being any fixture that makes succeeding in that dimension sisyphean.
+The following will express these dimensions, and the associated common poisons, to clarify my professional needs.
+Additionally, there are documents containing my goals for each of these dimensions.
+The goals are a series of intentions that I hope to fold into work that I take on.

 ## Dimensions

-For me, these are the top dimensions when I think of what makes my work meaningful.
+These are the primary dimensions in which I find my work meaningful:

   - Building valuable products
   - Building resilient teams and team-spaces
   - Building next-generation teamwork processes

-Lets unpack these more.
+Let's unpack these more.

 ### Building valuable products